 Yoga teaches us lifestyle techniques.
 This in turn offers us a better and enjoyable life.
 When your body and mind are free, you tend to think on the positive side.
 Yoga lifestyle techniques also make you an active person.
 Instead of driving a car, you opt for a walk or riding a bicycle.

 Yoga practices also make a person calm, motivated, and optimistic.
 Therefore, yoga practice make you successful, healthy, and content with your life.
 Historically, yoga has aligned itself with non-violence, which teaches us to develop compassion and tolerance for others.
-Yogic philosophy serves us as a blueprint for building a better, green, peaceful, and happy world.
+Yogic philosophy and a plant based diet serve us a blueprint for building a better, green, peaceful, and happy world.

 © Copyright – Aura Wellness Center – Publications Division